Winds gusting up to 107 mph in Colorado topple semi-trucks and rip off roofs - KTVZ

 An intense storm system moving from the Rockies into the Plains is producing severe weather, tornadoes and extreme fire danger while also bringing widespread damaging winds on Wednesday.

-Winds gusting up to 107 mph in Lamar, Colorado, have toppled semi-trucks, ripped off rooves, and toppled trees, according to Mayor Kirk Crespin.
+Winds gusting up to 107 mph in Lamar, Colorado, have toppled semi-trucks, ripped off roofs, and toppled trees, according to Mayor Kirk Crespin.

 “It’s been an interesting day here in Lamar, and a record-breaking day for wind,” he said.
 “Gusts have caused widespread damage.”